redhat-ai-dev/ai-lab-samples/README.md

 To contribute or make an update to these samples, open a Pull Request under the upstream [ai-lab-recipes repository](https://github.com/containers/ai-lab-recipes/tree/main/recipes).
 To pull in the latest changes to this repository, run `./pull-sample-app.sh`, and commit the changes.

-You can then re-generate the Software Templates in [ai-lab-template](https://github.com/redhat-ai-dev/ai-lab-template) to use the latest AI samples from this repository.
+You can then re-generate the Software Templates in [ai-lab-template repository](https://github.com/redhat-ai-dev/ai-lab-template) to use the latest AI samples from this repository.

 ## Usage in ai-lab-template-experiment